-c) Write a routine plot\imto plot a gray-scale image using MATPLOTLIB's imshow (to get consistent contrast, provide constant values for its arguments vmin and vmax).
+- a) Load the test and training images into NUMPY arrays.
+The template contains a routine which will help you.
+Normalize the pixel values to [0, 1]. - b) Write a routine plot_imto plot an image using MATPLOTLIB's imshow (to get consistent contrast, provide constant values for its arguments vmin and vmax).
 Create a plot with ten randomly chosen training images showing a pedestrian and ten randomly chosen training images not showing a pedestrian.
-You can use the subplot method from MATPLOTLIB.
+You can use the subplot method7 from MATPLOTLIB.

-Our training data consists of n=3000 points, with dimension d=1250 (the pixels of an image).
+Our training data consists of n = 2000 points, with dimension d = 15000 (the pixels of an image for three colors).
 Compared to what we saw so far, one could say that the dimension is quite large.
-Arguably, visualization of a single data-point, i.e. image, is straight-forward, but our goal is to classify the images using the grayscale values of the pixels.
-Trying to find an algorithm by just looking at the numbers is hard.
+Arguably, visualization of a single data-point, i.e., image, is straight-forward, but our goal is to classify the images using the color values of the pixels.
+Trying to find an algorithm by just looking at the numbers is hard.8